 Spray a pyrethrin barrier

 If you prefer to use a store-bought ant repellent, Sebring says the most effective ones on the market contain pyrethrin.
 “There are multiple pyrethrin products that could be listed on an ingredient label, so look for products with ingredients that end with ‘thrin,’ such as bifenthrin and cypermethrin,” he explains.
 Look for an indoor/outdoor ant repellent that has a spray and trigger function, so that you can create a protective repellent barrier in large areas or in tight spots.
 Ants aren’t your only potential concern, of course.
-These are the sneaky signs your home may be infested with another type of pest.
 Use these tips to do pest control on your own.

 Proceed with caution outside

 You don’t have to destroy every anthill you see outside your house to keep the little buggers from coming inside.
 Green notes that ants are scavengers and decomposers, and they actually do beneficial things like prey on other insect pests and drag them away.
 But if you do want to get rid of an ant mound, proceed with caution if you don’t know the species, Sebring says.
 A larger mound may indicate a fire-ant problem, and attempts to get rid of it could result in ants swarming out of the nest to inflict painful stings.
 Fire-ant attacks can be extremely dangerous and even cause anaphylactic shock, which can be deadly.
 Keep reading to learn how to get rid of ants outdoors.
 Deal with bug bites with these home remedies.

 Attack with soap and water